 The survey results were analyzed and used to inform further workshops with departments.
 Individual department workshops were conducted in February 2025.
 The general themes of those workshops are summarized below.

--There is potential for upgrading some surface treated roads to pavement -Maintenance staff are seeing more rapid deterioration than projected on Roads surface treated roads in areas where specialized equipment frequents the roadways (examples: certain farming equiment, Amish buggies, etc.) -Concerns over seasonal staffing levels to meet winter maintenance needs -While short-term objectives are being addressed, concern with long-term Bridges funding availability to ensure upcoming replacement needs are met -Condition doesn't tell the whole story, as many facilities are in acceptable condition but do not meet the current needs (i.e. Public Works facility not large enough for equipment) Facilities -Arena has critical components at point of failure -Health and safety concerns due to budget constrictions impacting compliance and maintenance -More emphasis needs to be placed on ensuring front-line fire equipment does not exceed NFPA service life recommendations (i.e. how many years Vehicles and equipment should remain in operation) Equipment -History of Council rejecting funding requests for equipment replacements/upgrades resulting in higher than tolerable backlogs Land -Baseball facilities are at capacity and no longer meeting the demands of the Improvecommunity, based on current facility bookings and usage ments -Water network is functioning well, could always use additional funding to ensure backlog is kept to a minimum -Concerns over long-term funding availability for pollution control plant Utilities replacement, which is expected to cost \$175 million
+Roads -There is potential for upgrading some surface treated roads to pavement -Maintenance staff are seeing more rapid deterioration than projected on surface treated roads in areas where specialized equipment frequents the roadways (examples: certain farming equiment, Amish buggies, etc.) -Concerns over seasonal staffing levels to meet winter maintenance needs Bridges -While short-term objectives are being addressed, concern with long-term funding availability to ensure upcoming replacement needs are met Facilities -Condition doesn't tell the whole story, as many facilities are in acceptable condition but do not meet the current needs (i.e. Public Works facility not large enough for equipment) -Arena has critical components at point of failure -Health and safety concerns due to budget constrictions impacting compliance and maintenance Vehicles and Equipment -More emphasis needs to be placed on ensuring front-line fire equipment does not exceed NFPA service life recommendations (i.e. how many years equipment should remain in operation) -History of Council rejecting funding requests for equipment replacements/upgrades resulting in higher than tolerable backlogs Land Improve- ments -Baseball facilities are at capacity and no longer meeting the demands of the community, based on current facility bookings and usage Utilities Water network is functioning well, could always use additional funding to ensure backlog is kept to a minimum Concerns over long-term funding availability for pollution control plant replacement, which is expected to cost \$175 million General satisfaction with current relationship with operating contractor, Veolia